- In the UK, HIV treatment is provided at specialist clinics within the NHS.

 In England, all HIV care and the anti-HIV medications provided through NHS HIV clinics and sexual health clinics are free (including no prescription charge), whatever someone’s immigration status is.
 In Scotland, Wales and Northern Ireland, people are not normally charged for HIV treatment and care, although the law still says they can be if they are of uncertain immigration status.

+There's more information about access to the NHS for migrants on another page.
 An HIV support organisation can help you if you are concerned about being charged for treatment.